You’re elected: the six migrant women who won council seats in Ireland

 Dublin–born Hazel Chu, whose family are from Hong Kong and Sophie Nicoullard, who was born in France, both ran as Green Party candidates.

 Sophie was elected to Dublin City Council for Ballyfermot and Drimnagh and Hazel was elected in Dublin’s Pembroke electoral area.

-Councillor Madeleine Johannson, originally from Sweden, was re-elected to South Dublin County Council for Clondalkin.
+Councillor Madeleine Johanson, originally from Sweden, was re-elected to South Dublin County Council for Clondalkin.

 Elena and Madeleine are the only two migrant women councillors to have been re-elected for a second five-year term in office.

-AkidwA sends our congratulations to all of the nine migrant councillors who have been elected in the 2019 Irish council elections this week.
+AkiDwA sends our congratulations to all of the nine migrant councillors elected in the 2019 Irish council elections.

 Migrant candidates on Twitter include